-For comparison, we show the same plot with a Gaussian likelihood in App.~\ref{app:simscomp_gauss}, where it is evident that the deviations between sampling distribution and PDF are systematically larger and cannot be explained by sampling noise alone.
+For comparison, we show the same plot with a Gaussian likelihood in App.~\ref{app:simscomp_gauss}, where the deviations between sampling distribution and PDF are systematically larger and cannot be explained by sampling noise alone.
 The number of outliers in bootstrap standard deviations per histogram bin is roughly twice as large as for the copula likelihood.

 In \citetalias{oehl2025a} we showed that the non-linear scales contribute negligibly to the degree-scale correlation functions we are concerned with.
 We verify this here with an explicit comparison of correlation-function simulations produced with Gaussian and lognormal maps.
 The lognormal simulations are run using GLASS with the same redshift-bin setup as for the Gaussian maps with a shift parameter as established in \citet{hilbert2011a}.
 Tests confirm that the pseudo-$C_{\ell}$ measured on Gaussian and lognormal fields have the same mean.
-The comparison of correlation function simulations on the same angular scales as before using Gaussian and lognormal fields can be found in App.~\ref{app:simscomp_lognormal}.
-The distributions are indistinguishable, which confirms the validity of the theoretically motivated assumption of sufficient Gaussianity of the weak lensing fields at large enough scales.
+The comparison of correlation-function simulations on the same angular scales as before using Gaussian and lognormal fields can be found in App.~\ref{app:simscomp_lognormal}.
+The distributions are indistinguishable, which confirms the validity of the theoretically motivated assumption of sufficient Gaussianity of the weak-lensing fields at large enough scales.